Repair vs Replace AC

 More Comparisons

 Heat pumps move heat; furnaces burn gas to make it.
-Which is right for a Utah home depends on elevation, electric rates, and how you feel about $7,500 federal tax credits.
+Which is right for a Utah home depends on elevation, electric rates, and the up-to-$2,000 utility rebates still on the table.

 Tankless is more efficient and lasts longer, but only if the install is done right.
 Here's how the math actually plays out in Utah.